 Dog Control Public Space Protection Order

 Nuneaton and Bedworth Borough Council has updated the previously existing Dog Control Orders under the Clean Neighbourhoods and Environment Act 2005 to a Dog Control Public Space Protection Order under the Anti-Social Behaviour, Crime and Policing Act 2014.
-The Order came into effect 1st July 2017 and puts the 4 previously existing orders into one and requires owners to:
+The current Order came into effect on 10 March 2021 and requires owners to:

 - Clear up when a dog has fouled

 - Keep dogs on a lead in some areas

 - Put dogs on a lead when asked to do so